 Adult Learning Culture School Goal: By the end of the 2024-2025 school year, 75% of classroom observations will show evidence of student-to-student discourse, using a variety of Kagan structures, as measured by classroom walkthrough data.
-STIP Connection: Goal 2 - All students have access to effective educators

 Improvement Strategy: Provide professional development on Engagement Strategies.
 Provide professional development on Look-For Tools (HMH, Envision, and 95 Phonics).

-Evidence Level (1-Strong; 2-Moderate; 3-Promising; 4-Demonstrates a Rationale): Kagan - level 2; Build a committed staff and provide professional development (1)
+Evidence Level (1-Strong; 2-Moderate; 3-Promising; 4-Demonstrates a Rationale): Kagan - level 2; Build a committed staff and provide professional development (1) Intended Outcomes:

-Intended Outcomes: